Daniel Hamburg: Early life

 Hamburg was born in St. Louis, Missouri, the son of Jean (Milton) and Walter Hamburg.
-His family was Jewish.
+His father was of German descent, and his mother was of Ukrainian Jewish descent.

 He attended Stanford University and graduated in 1971.
 He settled in Ukiah, California, where he founded an alternative school.
 Hamburg also became involved in local civic affairs and served on the city planning commission from 1976 to 1981.
 He began to learn about local and regional land use issues.
 He founded a cultural study program in China.

 Political career

-Hamburg continued to be active in politics as a member of the Democratic Party.
+Hamburg first ran for public office in 1976, when he campaigned unsuccessfully for Ukiah City Council.
+He continued to be active in politics as a member of the Democratic Party.
 He was elected to the Mendocino County Board of Supervisors, serving a four-year term from 1981 to 1985.

+Congress

 In 1992, he was elected to California's 1st congressional district, beating Republican incumbent Frank Riggs.
 While in Congress, Hamburg was named one of People magazine's "50 Most Beautiful People" in 1993.

 In the 1994 mid-term elections, in which Republicans made gains, Riggs defeated Hamburg in a rematch.

+Green Party

 Hamburg later became a member of the Green Party and ran as the Green Party nominee for California governor in 1998.
 He was the first candidate from the Green Party of California to run for governor.
 He finished a distant third among seven candidates with 104,117 votes, gaining 1.3% of the total vote.
 During the 2000 presidential election, Hamburg backed Green presidential candidate Ralph Nader.

+Return to board of supervisors

 In November 2010 Hamburg was elected for a second time to the 5th District seat on the Mendocino County Board of Supervisors.
 Hamburg ran unopposed for reelection in June 2014, and retired from the board in 2018.